ONE YEAR LATER: Vertava Health Asks “Where Are They Now?”

 - Of the 291,438,514 pills prescribed in the state last year, 14.5 million opioid pills were dispensed in Charleston County, 10.5 million in Berkeley County and 7.9 million in Dorchester County.

 - More than 500 people died from opioid use in South Carolina in 2014.

 - Organizations were calling for more community town halls to happen.

-- On Wednesday, the National Governors Association announced 46 governors have signed a compact to help stop drug abuse.
+- On Wednesday, the National Governors Association announced 46 governors have signed a compact to help stop drug use.
 The compact asks governors to raise awareness about the problem and to encourage treatment and recovery.
 South Carolina governor Nikki Haley was one of those who signed the contract.

 - Some South Carolina doctors are throwing support behind a new way to treat those battling opioid addiction, an epidemic that claimed more than 500 lives in South Carolina in 2014.
 Probuphine, a surgical implant that is placed under the skin on the inside of the upper arm, was recently approved by the U.S. Food and Drug Administration.
 However, counseling isn’t required and the fact that patients could go 6 months without seeing a doctor or a counselor is concerning.